Kolejny tydzień i kolejne podsumowanie tego, co dzieje się w świecie PowerShell.

 Losowo wybrana dokumentacja, którą przejrzałem w tym tygodniu.

-Describes how to run background jobs on remote computers.
+Describes how to run remote commands in PowerShell.